😐Monthly costs for one person with rent: $3,471 in Switzerland versus $2,642 in United States.

 Switzerland vs United States: Cost of Living - Frequently Asked Questions

-How does the cost of living in Switzerland compare to United States?
+How does the cost of living in Switzerland compare to the cost in United States?

 How do daily expenses compare in Switzerland vs United States?

-United States is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in United States: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

-Is rent more expensive in Switzerland or United States?
+Is rent more expensive in Switzerland or in United States?

-Rent in Switzerland beats United States across the board, especially in major cities.
+Rent in Switzerland is consistently higher than in United States across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

 Can you live in both Switzerland and United States on $4,000 per month?

-In United States, $4,000 covers most cities easily.
-In Switzerland, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In United States, $4,000 covers most cities easily; in Switzerland it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

 Which country is better for expats: Switzerland or United States?